isomerpages/enterprisesg-sac/media/news-releases/_posts/2025-07-04-post-Launch of Data Protection Trustmark Accreditation Programme.md

 ---
 <p><strong>Launch of Data Protection Trustmark Accreditation Programme</strong>
 </p>
-<p><strong><u>&nbsp;</u></strong>The Singapore Accreditation Council (SAC)
+<p>The Singapore Accreditation Council (SAC) is pleased to announce the launch
-is pleased to announce the launch of a new accreditation programme under the management system certification body scheme for SS 714:2025 Data Protection Trustmark (DPTM) certification, with effect on 07 July 2025.</p>
+of a new accreditation programme under the management system certification body scheme for SS 714:2025 Data Protection Trustmark (DPTM) certification, with effect on 07 July 2025.</p>
 <p>&nbsp;The SS DPTM certification was established to advance Singapore's
 digital economy strategy and reinforce its position as a trusted global data hub.
 Organisations that adopt DPTM will strengthen their accountability